 You now gain War Magic, which allows you to make a weapon attack as a Bonus Action after you cast a Cantrip.
 Remember to do this if you don’t use your Bonus Action for something else, as this can considerably improve your damage output.

-You now have access to Level 2 magic, and can choose two more spells from the Eldritch Knight list.
+You now have access to Level 2 magic.
+You can choose two more spells from the Eldritch Knight list.
 We recommend the following options:

-• Shatter – Deals Thunder damage in an AOE.
+• bg3 shatter icon Shatter – Deals bg3 thunder icon Thunder Damage in an AOE.

-• Scorching Ray – Launch three fire projectiles, either all at the same target or each one at a different enemy.
-These deal pretty good damage, but unlike Magic Missile they can miss their target.
+• scorching ray icon bg3 Scorching Ray – Launch three fire projectiles, either all at the same target or each one at a different enemy.
+These deal pretty good damage, but unlike Magic Missile, they can miss their target.

 Level 8